-To specify a loop as a favourite, tap the Favourite button for the loop in the list of search results.
+To specify a loop as a favorite, tap the Favorite button for the loop in the list of search results.

-To access your favourite loops, tap the Favourites button near the upper right of the Loop Browser.
+To access your favorite loops, tap the Favorites button near the upper-right of the Loop Browser.

 Search for loops by name